syxanash/gitron/public/img/ASSETS.md

 # GITRON Pixel Art

-Here are a few pixel art I draw for Gitron web app
+Here are a few pixel art I draw for Gitron web app.<br />
+To find out more about the characters checkout the [Tron Wiki](https://tron.fandom.com/wiki/Tron_Wiki)

 # Avatar API